pulse-id/CustomAutoCompleteLocation/README.md

 ```

 # Help me
-Pull requests are more than welcome, help me and others improve this awesome library.
+Pull requests are more than welcome, help me and others improve this library.📜📜

 The code is based in the Place Autocomplete original concept.